AndranikUgujyan/heart_disease_classification/README.md

 {"model_name": "your trained model name"}

-(Just I want to mention that this is just a for self learning and I am planning add new features)
+(Just I want to mention that this is just a for self learning and I am planning add new features.
+I don't use validation set, because this is learning project.)